zkat/conserv/README.md

   * conserv - Includes the basic event library. with-event-loop, add-timer, exit-event-loop, and so on.
   * conserv.tcp - TCP client/server
   * conserv.http - HTTP server

+# License

+Conserv is free software, licensed under the MIT license.
+See the included COPYING file for licensing details.